WP-Grogu/ObjectPress/docs/getting-started/quickstart.md

 composer require tgeorgel/objectpress

 # Get a specific version
-composer require "tgeorgel/objectpress ~v1.0.4"
+composer require "tgeorgel/objectpress ~v2.0"
 ```

-> You can check available versions on [Packagist](https://packagist.org/packages/tgeorgel/objectpress), or directly on the [Gitlab repository](https://gitlab.com/tgeorgel/object-press/-/tags).
+> You can check out available versions on [Packagist](https://packagist.org/packages/tgeorgel/objectpress), or directly on the [Gitlab repository](https://gitlab.com/tgeorgel/object-press/-/tags).

 #### manually

-If you don't want to use composer, you can instead download or clone the repository, and put the ObjectPress folder wherever you wish, in your wordpress theme folder.
+If you don't want to use composer, you can instead download or clone the repository, and put the ObjectPress folder wherever you wish, in your wordpress theme folder or as a mu-plugin.
-Don't forget to run a `composer install` inside the ObjectPress folder, otherwise it won't have the required dependancies.
+Don't forget to run the `composer install` command inside ObjectPress folder, otherwise it won't load the required dependancies.

 You should then include ObjectPress's `index.php` file within your app, at top of your `functions.php` file for example.

-!> You'll need at [autoload](quickstart.md?id=setup-autoload) logic in order to ObjectPress to work properly
+!> You will need to setup an [autoload](quickstart.md?id=setup-autoload) logic in order to make ObjectPress work properly

 > If you're using bedrock/sage stack, you could also decide to put ObjectPress as a mu-plugin, althrought you would loose the magic of composer :)